KungumapriyaaMKP/InfosysSpringboard/README.md

 ok ill explain the whole ppt , u guys show the coding part

 we did three things right
 1. data collection , preprocessing
 2. ner

-3. then streamlit right or anything else
+4. then streamlit right or anything else

 who is showing the demo

+varshitha here,the ppt is good.